Crowns and Tooth Bonding

 If your chipped tooth doesn’t warrant a crown, talk to our dentists about tooth bonding.
 Consult with our dentist first, but tooth bonding is perfect for cracked, chipped or oddly shaped teeth.
 This method is a cheaper option and isn’t as durable, so this is a good option for minor damage.
 Tooth bonding repairs damaged teeth, protects exposed roots and improves the look of particular teeth.

 Tooth bonds are made with the same material used to make white fillings – composite resin.
-Composite resin is easy to mould and shape, which hardens when cured under a particular kind of light or laser.
+Composite resin is easy to mould and shape, which hardens when cured under a particular kind of light.
 Bonded teeth are easily made to match your natural tooth colour, since the resin already comes in a variety of shades.
-Tooth bonding is a non-invasive process and you can have completed without anaesthetic in most cases.
+Tooth bonding is a non-invasive process and you can have completed without anaesthetic in some cases.
 It’ll take less than an hour for each tooth to have a bond applied.

 For a tooth bond, the dentist will create small abrasions in the affected teeth, then apply and mould a small amount of resin.
 Once the resin hugs your tooth comfortably and seamlessly, the bonding resin is exposed to ultraviolet light to cure and harden.
 Once dry, the dentist will shape and polish each bonded tooth’s surface to perfect its shape and feel.